Accelerating Robotic Reinforcement Learning with Agent Guidance: Experiments

-AGPS shows superior sample efficiency in the USB task (Figure \ref{fig:overall_perf}, left).
-It reaches 40\% success at Step 400 and 100\% by Step 600 (8 minutes), outperforming HIL-SERL.
+AGPS demonstrates superior sample efficiency across all tasks.
+In USB Insertion task(Figure \ref{fig:overall_perf_and_float}a), it achieves 40\% success at 4 minutes and converges to 100\% at 8 minutes, outperforming HIL-SERL.
 This gain stems from Exploration Pruning.
-As shown in Figure \ref{fig:usb_bbox}, AGPS restricts the gripper to a task-relevant bounding box, preventing wasted exploration.
+As shown in Figure \ref{fig:experiment_workspace_and_usb_bbox}d, AGPS restricts the gripper to a task-relevant bounding box, preventing wasted exploration.
 SERL fails (0\%) due to the vast search space.
-The VLM planner also fails (0\%) because its open-loop keypoints prediction lack the sub-millimeter precision needed for insertion, proving that closed-loop control is essential.

-In the Chinese Knot task (Figure \ref{fig:overall_perf}, right), AGPS converges significantly faster than HIL-SERL.
-HIL-SERL remains at 0\% success rate until Step 3,000, hampered by inconsistent human interventions common in deformable object manipulation.
-In contrast, AGPS reaches 90\% success by Step 3,000 (42 min) and 100\% by Step 4,000.
-This confirms that consistent agent-generated waypoints provide more effective guidance than high-variance human teleoperation.
-The VLM baseline achieves 90\% success by localizing the hook but occasionally fails due to perception noise.
-AGPS closes this gap by using VLM outputs as coarse constraints and RL to manage local deformations, and SERL remains at 0\%.
+In the Chinese knot hanging task (Figure \ref{fig:overall_perf_and_float}b), AGPS converges significantly faster than HIL-SERL.
+HIL-SERL remains at 0\% success rate until 42 minutes, hampered by inconsistent human interventions common in deformable object manipulation.
+In contrast, AGPS reaches 90\% success at 42 minutes and 100\% at 50 minutes.
+This indicates that consistent agent-generated waypoints provide more effective guidance than high-variance human teleoperation.
+SERL remains at 0\%.

+In the towel folding task (Figure \ref{fig:overall_perf_and_float}c), both methods initially suffer from policy collapse, where the gripper moves directly to the target corner without grasping the towel.
+Continuous external guidance is required to correct this behavior.
+As training progresses, both AGPS and HIL-ConRFT gradually improve.
+However, AGPS ultimately outperforms HIL-ConRFT, achieving higher performance without human intervention.
+This stems from the agent's ability to provide sustained, low-variance interventions, avoiding the inconsistency and fatigue inherent to prolonged human supervision.